About A Better Dog 4U Dog Obedience Training

 A Better Dog 4U Dog Obedience Training believes that dog training is not just a one time thing.
 We think of it as the base for a lifelong relationship of trust and respect between you and your dog.
 Basic obedience training incorporates all of the essential skills needed in order to prepare your dog for a life of good behavior and companionship.

 Methods and Techniques

 In the dog training world using punishment (in the traditional sense) has become very controversial.
 Consequently the humaneness and effectiveness of punishment has been called into question.
-Behaviorists have told us for a few decades now that it is actually detrimental because it breaks down the dogs trust and confidence.
+Behaviorists have told us for a few decades now that using “forced compliance” is actually detrimental to training.
+This is because it breaks down a dogs trust and confidence in the handler.

 Physical punishment should never be considered an option when training an animal.

 The only time any kind of punishment should ever be used is when teaching the “NO” command to avoid danger.
 But it should NOT a physical punishment.
 Instead, it only needs to be a harsh verbal correction to stop an action that can cause the dog harm or death.